hrithviks/hello-word/hello-word-random-word-api/random-word-api.md

-# This space documents all the features and technical specifications of guess-api
+# This space documents all the features and technical specifications of random-word-api